moneysh/AngularLearn/readme.md

     - The Component must have 'canDelete' property, if this is set to true, each row of the table should generate delete button.
 When this button is clicked the row must be removed from Collection of the parent component
     - Each column must have 'sort' and 'reverse' button (use Bootstarp classed to show Arrow buttons)
         - sort / reverse the table columns based on click on these buttons

+# Date 21-May-2021
+1. Complete the ProductCOmponet for Validating all propertes as
+    - All ENtries are Mandatory
+    - ProductName must be String starts from UpperCase Character
+    -  BAsePrice must be +ve integer
+2. Create a custom valiadtor that will make sure that the ProductId is unique.
+If End-user truen ti enter duplicate value generate an errior message
+3. As an extension of Task 2, create a custom directive that will change border color of the ProductId textbox if the ProductId is repeated